amoe/lotdd/lotdd_notes.md

 I learned that you can't define an operator / free function in a header file as it will be included into all units multiple times.

+I like this quote:

+> TDD is a means of addressing design on a continual basis.
+Consider that you
+> are taking all the time saved in initial detailed design efforts and spreading
+> it out across the rest of the product’s life span.

+So agile is not necessarily to move faster but rather to redistribute effort to enable change.

+Don't sweat the details of design.
+Just "focus on class names, dependencies, and maybe a few key public behaviors."
+What are the main elements of the system and the main interactions between them?